syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 </configSections>
 {% endhighlight %}

-You must add the `ReportItem` tag for all newly added report item types.
-It has following attributes.
+You must add the `ReportItem` tag for all newly added custom report item with the following attributes.

 <table>
 <tr>